-CreateNetwork(), NewDiscreteNode(), NodeStates(), NodeName(), NodeInputNames(), is.active is.active(x)
+CreateNetwork(), NewDiscreteNode(), NodeStates(), NodeName(), NodeInputNames(), is.active

 Check to see if a Netica network or node object is still valid.

 Both NeticaBN and NeticaNode objects contain embedded pointers into Netica's memory.
 The function is.active() checks to see that the corresponding Netica object still exists.